yawankoma/User-Onboarding-With-Device-Preparation/README.md

 | Package | googlechromestandaloneenterprise64.msi |
 | Assigned | Yes — Windows 11 AP group |

 Google Chrome was uploaded as a line-of-business MSI app.
-Once assigned to the device group, it will deploy silently during or after the Autopilot provisioning process.

 Both applications are managed centrally through Intune, allowing the IT Administrator to push updates, monitor install status, and remove apps remotely without touching the device.